hashbang/book/2-Security/2-hashing.md

 known as a "trapdoor" function: easy to get into, but hard to break out of.

 A hash value is, quite simply, a reproducible value generated based off of a certain input.
-It is very hard to find two hash collisions in something that is government-grade, such as the SHA-1, SHA-2, and SHA-3 sets of algorithms.
-It would take many years to find two values that produce the same hash.
+It is very hard to find two hash collisions in most widely used algorithms, such as the SHA-2 and SHA-3 sets of algorithms.
+It would likely take many years to find two values that produce the same hash.

+However, hash algorithms are not perfect.
+For example, SHA-1 has been broken in practice, to where two PDF documents can have the same SHA-1 hash.
+Similarly, some issues with MD5 resulted in some people being able to extract information about the original data.
+It is wise to constantly keep up to date on which algorithms are the best for your use.

 **So, where would you use a hash?** If you have any data that you have to ensure has not changed, you should use a hash stored on a trusted medium - this